 We set out a clear stance on the importance of appropriate environmental action with our highest emitting suppliers.
 All our suppliers' emissions are tracked as part of our own calculations, and we monitor this year-on-year.
-We also assess our top spend and highest emitting suppliers to see what they include and how they calculate their emissions, if they have set any targets (SBTi or other), whether they submit a report to CDP (if so, how have they scored year-on-year) and finally, what are they sharing publicly, targets, initiatives, actions and do they feel appropriate for their business type, size and industry.
+We also assess our top spend and highest emitting suppliers to see what they include and how they calculate their emissions, if they target reduction in our absolute Scope 3 GHG emissions have set any targets (SBTi or other), whether they submit a report to CDP (if so, how have they scored year-on-year) and finally, what are they sharing publicly, targets, initiatives, actions and do they feel appropriate for their business type, size and industry.
 This information forms part of an internal rating system which indicates where a supplier is on their journey to become a more sustainable business and aids internal business decisions about the relationships we have.